Fjakob/high-frequency-cloud-robotics/README.md

 ## Background

-This repo implements the paper ([see on IEEE](https://ieeexplore.ieee.org/abstract/document/10610616))
+This repo implements the paper

 > F. Jakob, X. Chen, H. Sadeghian and S. Haddadin, "Enhancing the Tracking Performance of Passivity-based High-Frequency Robot Cloud Control," 2024 IEEE International Conference on Robotics and Automation (ICRA).